zeroSteiner/rule-engine/docs/source/syntax.rst

 Both attribute and item lookups have "safe" variants which utilize the ``&`` operator prefix (not to be confused with the bit-wise and operator which leverages the same symbol).
-The safe operator version will evaluate to :py:attr:`~DataType.NULL` instead of raising an exception when the container value on which the operation is applied is :py:attr:`~DataType.NULL`.
-Additionally, the safe version of item lookup operations will evaluate to :py:attr:`~DataType.NULL` instead of raising a :py:class:`~rule_engine.errors.LookupError` exception when the item is not held within the container.
+The safe operator version will evaluate to :py:attr:`~.DataType.NULL` instead of raising an exception when the container value on which the operation is applied is :py:attr:`~.DataType.NULL`.
+Additionally, the safe version of item lookup operations will evaluate to :py:attr:`~.DataType.NULL` instead of raising a :py:class:`~rule_engine.errors.LookupError` exception when the item is not held within the container.
 This is analogous the Python's :py:meth:`dict.get` method.

 The item lookup operation can also evaluate to an array when a stop boundary is provided.
 For example to reference the